maximbeekenkamp/Earnings-Report-Sentiment-Analysis/README.md

 <!-- TODO: Summarise the findings and suggest future expansion. -->

+## Looking Forward
+Beyond the scope of this project, there are a number of ways in which this project could be expanded.
+Some of ideas that I already have are:

+### Contrastive Loss
+By integrating the similarity calculations into the loss function, we can explicitly train the model to maximise the similarity between the presentation and Q&A sections.
+Specifically, to maximise the similarity between a question and the section of the presentation that is most similar to that question.
+This would likely lead to more accurate embeddings without impacting the performance of the similarity calculations, which are calculated between the answer and the aforementioned section of the presentation.

 ## Known Issues
 Currently, there are two known issues with the code:
 1. [`preprocessing.py`](Code/preprocessing.py), func: `clean_data` Currently there are three cases in which the there will be a question with no associated answer.
 In these cases the question answer pair are discarded.